Wind-River/cloud-platform-deployment-manager/README.md

 ## Scope

-The current scope of the Deployment Manager is to perform the initial system installation only (i.e., so called Day-1 operations).
-The Deployment Manager consumes a ```YAML``` based deployment configuration file that is provided by an end user, or automation framework.
+The current scope of the Deployment Manager supports both initial system installation (i.e., so called Day-1 operations) and Day-2 operations (configuration update, hardware replacement and cluster expansion).

+On a Day-1 situation, the Deployment Manager consumes a ```YAML``` based deployment configuration file that is provided by an end user, or automation framework.
 It attempts to reconcile the system state to match the desired state that is defined in the supplied deployment configuration file.

+On a Day-2 operation, the end user is able to update the YAML config file to reflect the new desired state of the cluster and re-apply the updated configuration.

 The end goal is that once it has completed reconciling the system state, each host has been transitioned to the ```unlocked/enabled``` state.
 When each host has reached the desired state, the system should be ready to deploy an application workload.

-Once the system has reached the desired system state the deployment manager no longer accepts further changes to the configuration.
-To modify the system further the end user must continue to interact with the system via one of the accepted user interface methods (i.e., the system CLI, GUI, or the system REST API).

-In the future, the Deployment Manager will evolve to supporting post installation operations (i.e., so called Day-2 operations).
-End users will be able to modify the system configuration by supplying an updated deployment configuration rather than needing to interact with existing system interfaces.

 ## Prerequisites/Requirements

 The Deployment Manager expects that the target system is in a specific system state prior to beginning reconciling the system state to the desired state.
 Failure to meet these requirements will cause the full system deployment to fail or not complete.

 ### Software Requirements